Heathrow Cargo: The Complete Guide for Freight Shippers

 London Heathrow Airport remains Europe's busiest air cargo hub, processing 1.3 million tonnes of freight annually—a 12% year-on-year increase since 2021, according to Heathrow's official cargo statistics.
 For businesses shipping pharmaceuticals, high-value electronics, perishables, or time-sensitive components, understanding Heathrow's cargo operations, terminal infrastructure, and logistics ecosystem is critical to avoiding delays, minimising costs, and ensuring regulatory compliance.
 This guide combines operational data, industry benchmarks, and practical logistics intelligence to help freight shippers navigate Heathrow's complex environment.
 Whether you're a first-time exporter or managing multi-shipment programmes, we've analysed the real-world challenges and solutions that define cargo operations at the UK's premier international gateway.

-Heathrow's 14 cargo terminals operate collectively with 95,000 square metres of climate-controlled warehouse space.
-Each terminal specialises in specific cargo categories: pharmaceutical (requiring 15–25°C temperature control), perishables (–18°C to +4°C), hazardous materials (IATA-approved facilities), and general freight (ambient conditions).
-Key terminals include:
+Heathrow's 14 cargo terminals operate with 95,000 square metres of climate-controlled warehouse space, specialising in pharmaceutical (15–25°C), perishables (–18°C to +4°C), hazardous materials (IATA-approved facilities), and general freight (ambient conditions).

 • Terminal 1 Cargo: DHL-operated, handles 180,000 tonnes annually (pharmaceuticals, electronics)